Expression

 Parameters

-constants dict[Expression, Expression] A map of expressions to constants.
-The constants should be numerical expressions. required
+• constants (dict[Expression, Expression]) A map of expressions to constants.
+The constants should be numerical expressions.

-funs dict[Tuple[Expression, str, Sequence[Expression]], Expression] A dictionary of functions.
+• functions (dict[tuple[Expression, str, Sequence[Expression]], Expression]) A dictionary of functions.
 The key is a tuple of the function name, printable name and the argument variables.
-The value is the function body. required
+The value is the function body.
+If the function name entry contains arguments, these are considered tags.

-params Sequence[Expression] A list of free parameters. required
+• params (Sequence[Expression]) A list of free parameters.

-n_cores int The number of cores to use for the optimization.
-4
+• n_cores (int, optional) The number of CPU cores used for the optimization.

-verbose bool If set to True, print the progress of the optimization.
-False
+• verbose (bool, optional) Print the progress of the optimization.

 evaluator_multiple